Updated: Latest case sizes, band compatibility and weight

 In 2018, Apple moved to a new size standard for its smartwatches.
 So Series 4 – 6, and, crucially, both the 2020 and 2022 versions of the Apple Watch SE, come in 40mm and 44mm models.

 For the Apple Watch Series 7, Series 8, and the new Series 9, things are different once again.
-Both of these generations come in 41mm and 45mm case sizes, while the Apple Watch Ultra (and Ultra 2) is the biggest Apple Watch yet, taking up 49mm on the wrist.
+These three generations come in 41mm and 45mm case sizes, while the Apple Watch Ultra (and Ultra 2) is the biggest Apple Watch yet, taking up 49mm on the wrist.

 If you’re wondering which size Apple Watch you should get, we’ll show you how to measure your wrist and find the right fit.
 Discover the full dimensions, weights, and important details of band compatibility in this guide.